 The Talking Revolution is an initiative to improve the quality of human connection worldwide.
 It’s a revolution that anyone can initiate, whoever and wherever they are.

 Creative Conversation is the skill at the heart of the Talking Revolution.

-The 63-Day Challenge is a practical plan of action to help anyone make Creative Conversation the basis for how they talk and listen to others.
+The Power of Creative Conversation is an online course to help anyone make Creative Conversation the basis for how they talk and listen to others.

 The ideas at the heart of the Talking Revolution are built on the thoughts and work of many others.
 We’re especially indebted to Professor Gerard Egan, Andrew Bailey, Adrian Hosford, Daisaku Ikeda and Marshall Rosenberg, all of whom have significantly helped shape our thinking over many years.

 But it’s no exaggeration to say we’ve been shaped and influenced by everything we’ve read and every conversation we’ve ever had on this vast and vastly important topic of how we talk and listen to each other.
 We’re part of a much wider community that’s been working for many years, usually out of sight and unrecognized, on how to establish and improve connection between human beings.

 So if you’re part of that wider community and you want to explore how we might work together, please get in touch.
 We want to hear from you.